 It is a common misperception, however, that lawyers alone handle everything in a divorce case.
 In reality, many cases require more than just a good lawyer.
-For example, if a couple owns a business, it may be necessary to hire a forensic accountant to determine the business’s value and propose scenarios for selling or dividing the business after a divorce.
+For example, if a couple owns a business, it may be necessary to hire a forensic accountant to determine the business’ value and propose scenarios for selling or dividing the business after divorce.

 It is also common to retain the services of a real estate appraiser.
 In this volatile market, it is vital to have an accurate estimate of the family home and other properties.
 Only then can a couple negotiate an equitable settlement.